t0nghe/thesis_code/readme.md

 **Crawling and indexing a website and comparing with Google**

 This is an assignment for the Information Retrieval course.
 In [ir_crawl.py](projects/ir_crawl.py) I scraped the official website of Uppsala kommun.
 The scraping process started from the homepage, unvisited pages were pushed to a stack and were ranked according to the number of incoming links.
-All scraped pages were converted to TREC foramt and were index using document retrieval engine Indri [https://lemur.sourceforge.io/indri/].
+All scraped pages were converted to TREC foramt and were index using document retrieval engine [Indri](https://lemur.sourceforge.io/indri/).
 To compare the effectiveness of this index, measures such as P@10 (precision at 10), MAP (mean average precision) and DCG@10 (discounted cumulative gain at 10) were calculated on several query terms.

 **Scraping Wikipedia**